graphtastic/subgraph-dgraph-software-supply-chain/README.md

 **Step 4: Export data from Mesh to RDF (N-Quads)**

-Run the extractor script to pull data from the Mesh GraphQL gateway and generate RDF N-Quads:
+Run the extractor script (now located in `guac-mesh-graphql/scripts/extractor.ts`) to pull data from the Mesh GraphQL gateway and generate RDF N-Quads:

 ```bash
 make extract
 ```

-This will create a compressed RDF file in `./build/guac.rdf.gz`.
+This will create a compressed RDF file in `guac-mesh-graphql/build/guac.rdf.gz`.

 **Step 5: Seed Dgraph with the extracted RDF**